hiddenSymmetries/simsopt/docs/source/optimizable.rst

 can be accomplished as follows::

-  from simsopt import make_optimizable from simsopt.mhd.vmec import Vmec from simsopt.objectives.least_squares import LeastSquaresProblem
+  from simsopt import make_optimizable from simsopt.mhd import Vmec from simsopt.objectives import LeastSquaresProblem

   def myfunc(v):
      v.run()  # Ensure VMEC has run with the latest dofs.